iansf/pstar/README.md

 Sets the current plist as a variable available in the caller's context.

-`me` is a convenience method to naturally enable long chaining to prepare the data in the plist for a future call to `apply` or some other call.
-It attempts to add the current plist to the caller's context, either as a local variable, or as a global (module-level) variable.
-Because it modifies the caller's frame, it is not recommended for production code, but can be qutie useful in jupyter notebooks during exploration of datasets.
+`me` is a convenience method to naturally enable long chaining to prepare the data in the `plist` for a future call to `apply` or some other call.
+It attempts to add the current `plist` to the caller's context, either as a local variable, or as a global (module-level) variable.
+Because it modifies the caller's frame, it is not recommended for production code, but can be useful in jupyter notebooks and colabs during exploration of datasets.

+**Examples:**

-Using `me` with a local variable requires that the variable already exist in the local context, and that it be a plist:
+Using `me` with a local variable requires that the variable already exist in the local context, and that it be a `plist`:
 ```python
 foo = plist([pdict(foo=0, bar=0), pdict(foo=1, bar=1), pdict(foo=2, bar=0)])
 foo.baz = 3 * foo.foo + foo.bar